dogweather/c3/_posts/2024-06-03-my-position-on-reunion-cannabis-amendment-6.markdown

 ### Well Designed Denver-Area Dispensaries

-These incorporate design elements that signal "premium" and up-market:
-Artistic inspiration, playfulness, a relaxed, un-hurried atmosphere, space left unused, lack of clutter, subtlety in the messaging, and orginality.
+These designs signal "premium" and up-market: artistic, playful, a relaxed & un-hurried atmosphere, space left unused, lack of clutter, subtle messaging, orginality.
-Finally, consistent design with colors, materials, typography, textures, and lighting.
+Finally, they all use colors, materials, typography, textures, and lighting to create consistency.

 <div class="gallery">
   {% for image in page.images.other %}